Monday, 28 November 2016

 In 1976 the paperback edition came out

 It had been six years since Spinrad's last novel, Bug Jack Baron.
 Certainly in that novel one can see a liking and an understanding of pop culture by the author.
-In the present story it takes front center stage, and we have a huge, complex story unfolding of pop culture that I refer to as an "airport bookstore novel."
+In the present story it takes front centre stage, and we have a huge, complex story unfolding of pop culture that I refer to as an "airport bookstore novel."
 This one is so long (626 pages long on my Kindle edition) that you could fly to Tokyo and back from Detroit and still not be finished reading.
 There are so many major characters that it would take a review the length of a novella to talk about them all.
 At heart the novel is a sprawling romance, but its California setting of 1971 allows a reflowering and rekindling of the Haight-Ashbury Summer of Love.

 The book opens on the set of a cheap porno film, with Paul Conrad running the camera and Velva Leecock supplying the perfect female body.
 Looking at these two characters now, and then again at the book's conclusion, reminds me of Frodo and Sam before they left the Shire, and when they finally returned after their adventures.
 The main event of the first section of the book (it is divided into four long sections, each with many chapters) is a big Hollywood party thrown by mysterious mogul Jango Beck.
 Velva has an invitation and brings Paul along, as she seems to like and respect him.
 They both have big dreams about making it in Hollywood, and she thinks the odds of meeting up with someone important at the party are good.
 They arrive in Paul's AMC Rambler, much to Velva's embarrassment, but they are soon drawn into the party and doing their best to fit in.